PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     iteration number: 1
     j not moving enough
     j not moving enough
     j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 2
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 3
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 4
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 5
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 6
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 7
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 8
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 9
+    j not moving enough
+    j not moving enough
+    iter: 9 i: 52, pairs changed 1
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 2
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 3
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 4
+    j not moving enough
+    iter: 4 i: 29, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 2
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iter: 2 i: 54, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
     L == H
     j not moving enough